RVshare.com

 Osage Hills State Park

-To approach Osage Hills State Park from the east via Bartlesville, OK, get onto United States Highway 60 (US-60) and head west for 11 miles.
-Turn left onto Oklahoma Highway 35 (OK-35) and drive for 2.5 miles to the park entrance.
+If you're coming from Bartlesville and want to reach Osage Hills State Park from the east, you should take U.S. Highway 60 and head west for 11 miles.
+After that, turn left onto Oklahoma Highway 35 and continue driving for 2.5 miles until you reach the park entrance.

 Entering Osage Hills State Park